tom2433/LiftTracker/README.md

         - eventually:
             - a minimal line graph showing average progress over time (user can change timeframe in preferences)
             - color representing status of improving, maintaining, or declining
-7. When a muscle group card is clicked, it animates a dropdown container with cards representing all lifts for that muscle group (F6)
+7. (In Progress) When a muscle group card is clicked, it animates a dropdown container with cards representing all lifts for that muscle group (F6)
+    - Clicking on a lift card will transition itself into a lift Dialog (LiftScreen) with all lift statistics.
+    - Lift Statistics will include:
+        - lifetime number of sets performed
+        - lifetime number of sessions trained
+        - lifetime average weight
+        - average weight from past month
+        - average weight from past year
+        - average number of reps per set
+        - last date trained (today, yesterday, two days ago, three, six, 1 week, over 1 week, one month, over 1 month, two months...)
+        - button to edit
+        - button to delete
+        - eventually:
+            - a minimal line graph showing average progress over time (user can change timeframe in preferences)
+            - color representing status of improving, maintaining, or declining.
+        - all subject to change ^ see F6_lift-screen branch for updates.
+8. Implement Minimal Line Graphs for Muscle Group Cards and Lift Cards.
+Determine if this makes the Analytics page obsolete.
+    - user must be able to change timeframe in preferences
+    - show color representing status of improving, maintaining, or declining.

 # Basic Structure